 Enforcement of foreign judgments in Germany

 Once a verdict has been announced against your German debtor, you and your debtor will receive an official document from the court.
-This document will be labeled with the text 'Vollstreckbare Ausfertigung', which translates to 'enforceable document'.
+This document will be labelled with the text 'Vollstreckbare Ausfertigung', which translates to 'enforceable document'.
 This document states that the judgment can be enforced by the German bailiff.
 With this document, a German bailiff may for example proceed with the public sale of movable property.
-The costs of executing a judgment as well as the duration may differ from those in your county.

 Enforcement of foreign judgments in Italy